Hstamp/and-code-of-conduct/readme.md

 3\.
 If everyone is presently physically safe, involve law enforcement or security only at a victim's request.
 If you do feel your safety in jeopardy please do not hesitate to contact local law enforcement by dialing 999.
 If you do not have a cell phone, you can simply ask a staff member.

 **Note**: Incidents that violate the Code of Conduct are extremely damaging to the community, and they will not be tolerated.
 The silver lining is that, in many cases, these incidents present a chance for the offenders, and the community at large, to grow, learn, and become better.
-ANDigital requests that they be your first resource when reporting a ANDigital-related incident, so that they may enforce the Code of Conduct and take quick action toward a resolution.
+AND Digital requests that they be your first resource when reporting a AND Digital-related incident, so that they may enforce the Code of Conduct and take quick action toward a resolution.

-If at all possible, all reports should be made directly to the ANDigital organisers mentioned above.
+If at all possible, all reports should be made directly to the AND Digital organisers mentioned above.

 ## Staff Procedure for incident handling

-All staff for ANDigital will have been briefed on the following procedures for helping you to help with your safety.
+All staff for AND Digital will have been briefed on the following procedures for helping you to help with your safety.

 (This procedure has been adopted from the Ada Initiative's guide titled "[Conference anti-harassment/Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)".)